 For example, if we look at a study comparing chest and triceps growth, we see that the bench press stimulates about twice as much growth in your chest as in your triceps:

 The reason pressing movements aren’t very good at engaging your triceps is because they flex your shoulders, pushing them forwards, whereas the long heads of your triceps extend your shoulders, pulling them backwards.
 If they fully engaged, they’d be fighting against your chest and shoulders.
 So it’s the short and medial heads of your triceps that help you lock out your bench press.

 That’s where the skull crusher comes in.
-It lets you hold your shoulders steady, allowing all three heads of your triceps to maximally engage.
-That’s why skull crushers (and other triceps extension variations) combined with pressing movements lead to bigger arms and more balanced muscle growth.
+It lets you hold your shoulders steady, allowing all three heads of your triceps to engage maximally.
+That’s why doing skull crushers (and other triceps extension variations) combined with pressing movements helps us build bigger arms and get more balanced muscle growth.
 And, because skull crushers are also great for your short and medial heads, they can still increase your bench press strength.